cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 If you're not using `node` or `npm` in your project or you just want to try Cypress out quickly, you can always {% url "download Cypress directly from our CDN" http://download.cypress.io/desktop %}.

-It will download the latest available version.
+The direct download will always grab the latest available version.
 Your platform will be detected automatically.

 Just manually unzip and double click.
 Cypress will run without needing to install any dependencies.

 {% img /img/guides/installing-global.gif %}

-## {% fa fa-cloud-download %} CDN Structure

-If you want to download a specific Cypress version for a given platform, you can get it from our CDN.

-The url pattern is `https://cdn.cypress.io/desktop/<version>/<platform>/cypress.zip` where :
-- `<version>` is the wanted Cypress version number.
-- `<plaform>` is the wanted platform string identifier which could be `osx64`, `win64` or `linux64`.

-Example :

-`https://cdn.cypress.io/desktop/1.0.1/win64/cypress.zip` will download Cypress `1.0.1` for Windows plaftorm.

 ## {% fa fa-refresh %} Continuous Integration